108 Chinese Mythological Gods and Characters to Know About

-- Tai Shang Lao Jun (太上老君): Tai Shang Lao Jun, also known as Dao De Tian Jun (道德天君), is the Taoist title for Laozi, the mythical founder of Taoism.
-He is believed to be the author of the Dao De Jing, the central text in Taoism.
-Together with Yuan Shi Tian Jun and Ling Bao Tian Jun, Tai Shang Lao Jun forms the Three Purities too, the supreme trinity in Taoism.
-One of the most worshipped Taoist divinities, Tai Shang Lao Jun appears in many classical and modern Chinese fantasy stories.
-In these, he is often portrayed as a sage riding a green ox, and associated with the creation of immortality elixirs.
+- Tai Shang Lao Jun (太上老君): Tai Shang Lao Jun, also known as Dao De Tian Jun (道德天君), is the common Taoist title for Laozi, the mythical founder of Taoism.
+Believed to be the author of the Dao De Jing, the central text in Taoism, Tai Shang Lao Jun is part of the Three Purities i.e. the supreme divine trinity in Taoism.
+One of the most worshiped Taoist divinities, Tai Shang Lao Jun appears in many classical and modern Chinese fantasy stories.
+In these, he is usually portrayed as a sage riding a green ox, and associated with the creation of immortality elixirs.

 - Xi Wang Mu (西王母): The Queen Mother of the West.
 Originally an ancient Chinese mother-goddess, she was incorporated into Taoism and subsequently associated with immortality and longevity.
 Legend goes that she resides at Kun Lun, the mythical mountain range of Taoism.

 - Yu Huang Da Di (玉皇大帝): More widely known as the “Jade Emperor” outside of China, Yu Huang Da Di is the Taoist ruler of heaven.
-Unlike other mythologies, though, he is not the supreme deity; some beliefs even consider him just an assistant of the Three Purities.
-The Jade Emperor often appears in Chinese fantasy stories and sagas.
-Typically, his role represents traditional social hierarchies and taboos.
+Unlike other mythologies, though, he is not the supreme deity; some beliefs even consider him just a representative of the Three Purities.
+Within Chinese fantasy stories and sagas, the Jade Emperor typically represents traditional social hierarchies and taboos.

 B. From Buddhism (佛教)

-- Ami Tuo Fo (阿弥陀佛): Amita Buddha.
-The name of the Celestial Buddha of the Pure Land is frequently heard in Chinese fantasy and Wuxia stories.
-Monks are always shown citing his name as a conversation opener or lament.
+- Ami Tuo Fo (阿弥陀佛): The Chinese name for Amita, the Celestial Buddha of the Pure Land.
+In many Chinese fantasy and Wuxia stories, monks are frequently shown citing his name as a conversation opener or lament.

 - Da Shi Zhi (大势至): The Chinese Mahayana Buddhism name for Bodhisattva Mahasthamaprapta.
 In Chinese temples, Da Shi Zi often flanks Ami Tu Fo together with Guan Yin.
 The trio is referred to as the 3 Sages of the West (西方三圣, xi fang san sheng).

 - Di Zang Wang (地藏王): Di Zang Wang is the Chinese name for Bodhisattva Ksitigarbha.
 A guardian of souls, Chinese depiction of him is inevitably that of a monk donning a splendid cassock.
-Note that the Chinese character “wang” (王) means king but Di Zang Wang is not considered the King of Hell.
+Note that while the Chinese character “wang” (王) means king, Di Zang Wang is not considered the King of Hell.

 - Guan Yin (观音): Guan Yin is the Chinese Mahayana Buddhism name for Bodhisattva Avalokiteśvara.
-Famous worldwide as the “Chinese Goddess of Mercy,” Guan Yin is always depicted by the Chinese as a benevolent Goddess in white robes holding a vase of sacred dew.
-Guan Yin is also widely worshipped in Japan, Korea, and South East Asia, with many famous temples in these countries dedicated to her.
+Famous worldwide as the “Chinese Goddess of Mercy,” Chinese depictions of Guan Yin is usually that of a benevolent goddess in white robes holding a vase of sacred dew.
+Guan Yin is also widely worshiped in Japan, Korea, and South East Asia, with many famous temples in these countries, such as Tokyo’s Sensoji, dedicated to her.

-- Mi Le Fo (弥勒佛): The Chinese name for Maitreya, the Buddha of the Future, Mi Le Fo is often portrayed by the Chinese as a jovial monk carrying a large bag, thanks to historical associations with the legendary monk Budai.
+- Mi Le Fo (弥勒佛): The Chinese name for Maitreya, the Buddha of the Future.
+Mi Le Fo is often portrayed in China as a jovial monk carrying a large bag, thanks to historical associations with the legendary monk Budai.
 In Japan, Budai is known as Hotei and is one of the Japanese Seven Lucky Gods.

-- Pu Xian (普贤): Puxian is the Chinese name for Bodhisattva Samantabhadra.
-In Chinese Mahayana Buddhism, he represents perseverance and is usually depicted as riding an elephant.
-Pu Xian has a cameo in Investiture of the Gods as one of the twelve Yuxu sages.
+- Pu Xian (普贤): The Chinese name for Bodhisattva Samantabhadra.
+In Chinese Mahayana Buddhism, Pu Xian represents perseverance and is usually shown riding a white elephant.
+He is also associated with Mount Emei, and has a cameo in Investiture of the Gods as one of the twelve Yuxu sages.

 - Si Da Tian Wang (四大天王):A common feature at Chinese temple entrance halls, the “Four Heavenly Kings” have been variously featured in many Chinese fantasy sagas.
 They are: